bs5299-PM/AI-Project-Manager/LectureLens/README.md

 # 🎙️ LectureLens AI

-LectureLens AI is an AI-assisted lecture companion designed to help students with ADHD and hearing impairments by converting raw lecture audio into structured learning insights in real time.
+LectureLens AI is a real-time AI system that converts live lecture audio into structured learning insights for students with ADHD and hearing impairments.

-It transcribes lectures and extracts **Action Items** and **Key Concepts**, helping students focus on understanding instead of manual note-taking.
+Instead of manually taking notes while trying to listen, students receive **automatically extracted Action Items and Key Concepts in real time**, allowing them to focus on understanding rather than transcription.

 ---

+## 🚨 Problem

+Students often struggle to balance listening and note-taking during lectures, resulting in:
+- Missed deadlines and assignments
+- Incomplete understanding of key concepts
+- Cognitive overload during fast-paced lectures

+LectureLens is designed to reduce this cognitive load by acting as a real-time AI note-taking layer.

+---

 ## 🚀 Features

-- 🎤 Record lecture audio directly in the browser
+- 🎤 Browser-based lecture audio recording
-- 📝 Whisper-based speech-to-text transcription
+- 📝 Whisper-powered speech-to-text transcription
-- 🧠 GPT-4o-mini extracts structured insights:
+- 🧠 GPT-4o-mini structured extraction:
-  - Action Items (assignments, deadlines)
+  - Action Items (tasks, deadlines, assignments)
-  - Key Concepts (definitions, frameworks)
+  - Key Concepts (definitions, frameworks, ideas)
-- 📚 Streamlit UI for clean visualization of insights
+- 📚 Streamlit-based real-time UI for insights visualization

 ---

-## 🧠 How It Works
+## 🧠 System Design

-1. User records lecture audio
+LectureLens operates as a real-time AI pipeline:

+1. Audio is captured from the browser microphone
-2. Audio is sent to OpenAI Whisper for transcription
+2. Audio is transcribed using OpenAI Whisper
-3. Transcript is passed to GPT-4o-mini
+3. Transcript is sent to GPT-4o-mini
-4. Model extracts structured JSON output:
+4. LLM extracts structured JSON output:
    - Action Items
    - Key Concepts
-5. Streamlit displays results in UI
+5. Streamlit renders structured insights in the UI

 ---